-- 2. ESMA shall coordinate the development of cooperation arrangements between the competent authorities of Member States and the relevant competent authorities of third countries.
-For that purpose, ESMA shall prepare a template document for cooperation arrangements that may be used by competent authorities of Member States. - ESMA shall also coordinate the exchange between competent authorities of Member States of information obtained from competent authorities of third countries that may be relevant to the taking of measures under Articles 24, 25, 26, 27 and 28. - 3.
+- 2. ESMA shall where as possible coordinate the development of cooperation arrangements between the competent authorities of Member States and the relevant competent authorities of third countries.
+For that purpose, ESMA shall prepare a template document for cooperation arrangements that may be used by competent authorities of Member States. - ESMA shall where as possible also coordinate the exchange between competent authorities of Member States of information obtained from competent authorities of third countries that may be relevant to the taking of measures under [Articles 24, 25, 26, and 27]. - 3.
 The competent authorities shall conclude cooperation arrangements on exchange of information with the competent authorities of third countries only where the information disclosed is subject to guarantees of professional secrecy which are at least equivalent to those set out in Article 21.
 Such exchange of information must be intended for the performance of the tasks of those competent authorities.